MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

 Overjoining attacks and the challenges they present are discussed in more detail in {{ref-overjoining}}.

-CBACC offers a solution for the recommendation in Section 4 of {{RFC8085}} that circuit breaker solutions be used even where congestion control is optional.
+CBACC follows Section 4 of {{RFC8085}}, which recommends the use of circuit breakers even where congestion control is optional.

 ## Background and Terminology